2026-02-24

 • all external resource ownership is confined to p

-• init and uninit are mutual inverses on observable state
+• init and uninit are mutual inverses on semantic state